 My Observations:

-There are a few really similar models of this machine, including the Magnifica S 21 & the Magnifica S 22, it’s hard to keep up with all of DeLonghi’s various versions, but they mainly differ only aesthetically.
+There are a few very similar models of this machine, including the Magnifica S 21 & the Magnifica S 22, it’s hard to keep up with all of DeLonghi’s various versions, but they mainly differ only aesthetically.

 The “Smart” version, mainly differs due to the Panarello steam wand.
-While the S 21 & 22 have the basic steam wand, the S Smart features the clever (or Smart…) Panarello wand that only features on a few of the DeLonghi machines.
+While the S 21 & 22 have the standard steam wand, the S Smart features the clever (or Smart…) Panarello wand that only features on a few of the DeLonghi machines.

 Check Price – Amazon UK Check Price – Currys